What is Screencastify and How Does it Work?

 How to save videos with Screencastify

-You can also easily share to YouTube.
+You can also share to YouTube.
 On the Video Page in the Share options, simply select "Publish to YouTube" and you can connect to your account.
 Select the YouTube channel on which you want the video to appear, add privacy choices and a description, hit "Upload," and you're done.

 You can also save to Google Drive, but more on that below.